-Johann Reis was baptized 24 June 1742 in Queckborn.
-[His godfather was Johann Sprankel, who also left for Russia in 1766].
+Johann Reiß (also Reis or Reiss) was baptized 24 June 1742 in Queckborn, the son of Johann Caspar Riess and Anna Maria Schneider.
+His godfather was Johann Sprankel, who also left for Russia in 1766.

 Reis and his family immigrated to Russia, arriving at the port in Oranienbaum on 12 September 1766 aboard the frigate Love & Unity with skipper Thomas Fairfax at the helm.
 Travelling with him were his wife Maria, mother-in-law Anna, and brothers Johannes (age 17) and Conrad (age 12).
 Kuhlberg records that these two boys were his brothers-in-law, but that is incorrect.